-- Assessing potential social and environmental impacts of the set of identified DSM options, including job creation, access to energy, reduction of greenhouse gas emissions and other social issues.
+- Assessing potential social and environmental impacts of the set of identified DSM options.

 - Developing an implementation plan for a list of proposed DSM options and evaluating required resources for successful enactment at the national level.

 Econoler’s work was integrated into the final NIRP developed for the power sector of Namibia.
-The identified DSM measures helped manage the growing energy demand and sustainably contributed to making the country less reliable on foreign electricity generation, alleviating energy shortages as well as improving access to energy for the population.
+The identified DSM measures helped manage the growing energy demand and sustainably contributed to making the country less reliable on foreign electricity generation.